LennartFr/global-financing-blockchain/README.md

   <img width="1000" src="docs/doc-images/alf-unified-view.png">
 </div>

-# Debug the application
+# I things don't work, how to debug the application

 The application uses Node.js and can sometimes get the wrong version of Node.

-To debug, do
+If npm install gets errors,

-npm rebuild, npm install
+do: npm rebuild, npm install

+And if that doesn't work, do:

-nvm use 8.12.0
+nvm use 8.12.0 npm install or nvm use 8.12.0 npm rebuild npm install

+the same if npm start gets errors

-or in the Visual Studio Code console, Local Fabric Ops pane, do Teardown and Restart Fabric Runtime
+You can also do the same if Visual Studio Code console, Local Fabric Ops pane, do Teardown and Restart Fabric Runtime

 # Extending the code pattern